 Forecast Details for Orlando International Airport, FL

-Monday: A 30 percent chance of showers and thunderstorms after 2pm.
-Mostly sunny, with a high near 92.
-Southeast wind 5 to 10 mph, with gusts as high as 20 mph.
+Sunday: A 50 percent chance of showers and thunderstorms after 2pm.
+Mostly sunny, with a high near 94.
+Southwest wind around 5 mph.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Monday Night: A 30 percent chance of showers and thunderstorms before 8pm.
-Partly cloudy, with a low around 68.
-East wind 10 to 15 mph, with gusts as high as 20 mph.
+Sunday Night: A 30 percent chance of showers and thunderstorms before 2am.
+Partly cloudy, with a low around 77.
+South wind around 5 mph becoming calm after midnight.

-Thursday Night: Partly cloudy, with a low around 68.
-East southeast wind 5 to 10 mph.
+Thursday Night: Showers and thunderstorms likely.
+Partly cloudy, with a low around 76.
+East wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 60%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!